backmeupplz/banofbot/README.md

 5. Run `npm run start`

 And you should be good to go!
 Feel free to fork and submit pull requests.
 Thanks!

+# Continuous integration
+Any commit pushed to master gets deployed to both @banofbot and @silent_banofbot via [CI Ninja](https://github.com/backmeupplz/ci-ninja).

+# License
+MIT — use for any purpose.
+Would be great if you could leave a note about the original developers.
+Thanks!